11 Kitchen Renovation Mistakes to Avoid

 Every renovation nightmare usually involves a bad general contractor (GC) or contractor.

-One of our salespeople at Yale hired his under-qualified best friend to renovate his house.
-Let's just say they are not friends anymore.
-I am sure the court proceedings haven't helped either.
+One of our salespeople at Yale hired his underqualified best friend to renovate his house.

-Truly great general contractors and people who know what they are doing only know great subcontractors, plumbers, electricians, masons, and even appliance stores.
+Truly great general contractors and people who know what they are doing only know great subcontractors, plumbers, electricians, masons, and appliance stores.

-So your job will run smoothly even with problems, and there will always be problems.
+So, your job will run smoothly even with problems, and there will always be problems.

 We had to rip the front off our store in Hanover before we started construction.
+I didn't know it was rotten when we bought it.

 The good news is you can easily find the right contractor.

-The internet is great for searches.
 Looking for builders in your town is a good search.
+They will know the inspectors and local tradespeople.

 Look around your neighborhood or at similar houses under construction.
 Look at magazines for names as well.